 I like any kind of chocolate, from milk chocolate to the strongest dark chocolate out there.

 How to Make a 3-Ingredient Chocolate Cake

 First, melt the chocolate chips in 30-second increments, stirring in between.
-If you use milk chocolate chips, add the cream.
+If you use milk chocolate chips that don’t melt evenly, add the cream.